fastai/fastpages/_posts/2020-03-06-fastpages-actions.md

 ```
 uses the variable [github.event_name](https://help.github.com/en/actions/reference/contexts-and-expression-syntax-for-github-actions#github-context) to ensure this step only runs when a push event ( in this case only pushes to the master branch trigger this workflow) occur.

-This step deploys the fastpages website by copying contents of the `_site` folder to the root of the `gh-pages` branch, which [GitHub Pages](https://pages.github.com/) uses for hosting.
+This step deploys the fastpages website by copying the contents of the `_site` folder to the root of the `gh-pages` branch, which [GitHub Pages](https://pages.github.com/) uses for hosting.
 This step uses the [peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages) Action, pinned at version 3.
 [Their README](https://github.com/peaceiris/actions-gh-pages) describes various options and inputs for this Action.

 # Conclusion